Lupin3000/PythonScapyExamples/DNSsniffer/readme.md

 # DNS Sniffer

-Simple DNS sniffer script to display DNS requests and optional to store DNS requests (_as JSON file with timestamp_) and/or to show top 5 requests.
+DNS sniffer script to display DNS requests and optional to store DNS requests (_as JSON file with a timestamp_) and/or to show top 5 requests.

 ## Prepare environment